 The veterinary support network.

 No horse may return from their destination urtuu until it has been cleared as fit to travel by one of our Mongol Derby vets.
 After being ridden on the Derby every horse undergoes a mandatory vet check.
 Any horse requiring treatment, or further observation by our vets, can be held at the urtuu.
 All vets are equipped to deal with all manner of veterinary issues and briefed to treat proactively, on the basis that they will not get recurring access to the horses as they might be accustomed to in a western veterinary hospital setting.
-This interview with our head vet in 2011 is a really interesting insight into horse welfare on the Derby.

 Emergency response system